WHAT IS SERVICE DESK?

 Hence, a "service desk" is a help desk developed in an ITIL mold, and help desks are frequently regarded to be old-fashioned compared to the more modern service desk.
 Narrowing down on this decision could be an outcome of ITIL-based marketing of ITSM tools, several other service-based ITSM offerings, or the very fact that the term "help desk" is just not present in ITIL publications.

 To sum up, the difference between a help desk and a service desk is very much in the eye of the beholder.
 Despite the number of differences, an organization will eventually call their help desk or service desk whatever they want.
 It really does not matter what you call your IT support capability, but it is vital to understand what a modern service desk or help desk should provide whichever name you decide on.

 Difference between Service Desk and ITSM

 ITSM refers to all the activities dealing with the designing, producing, delivering, supporting and managing the lifecycle of IT services.
 Even though the most common perception of ITSM among IT users is just "IT support", ITSM actually goes much beyond resolving day-to-day issues.
 The IT team should take care of the end-to-end management of these services.
-It also has a much greater scope than ITSSM, which is, in turn, larger than service desk.
+It also has a much greater scope than ITSSM, which is, in turn, larger than a service desk tool.

 ITSM covers a wide range of IT management capabilities linked to IT service delivery and support.
 Service desk is a subset of ITSSM (and thus ITSM) and typically includes: